 Does hunger and satiety drive eating anymore?
 The science of eating behaviours and food metabolism asks the question in a provocative study.
 This question is the hidden question behind food, fast and mindfulness.

 We all know that eating more vegetables and fewer cakes are conducive of better health.
 But we often end up eating cakes in the heat of the moment.
-Recreational eating has become very common and with it meal frequency and total energy intake are on the rise.
+Recreational eating is very common and with it meal frequency and total energy intake are on the rise.
 So let’s start to understand the mechanisms of hunger and appetite.

 1- Hunger is a body cue, Appetite is a brain cue